The Landesbanken: Inside Germany's trillion euro banking blind spot

 The eurozone's steps towards banking union have triggered the toughest stress tests banks have ever faced and new global regulations impose higher capital demands particularly difficult for low-margin banks like the Landesbanken to achieve.

-At the same time, their core business is threatened by increasing competition from international banks like France's BNP Paribas (BNPP.PA), which want a bigger part of the action in Europe's economic powerhouse.
+At the same time, their core business is threatened by increasing competition from international banks like France's BNP Paribas, which want a bigger part of the action in Europe's economic powerhouse.

 Experts from the Organisation for Economic Cooperation and Development (OECD), ratings agencies and German academia say the best Landesbanken solution is restructuring to leave as few as two players with well-defined businesses.